-For those of you looking to put your degree to work, here are some quick tips to help you land your first job out of college.
+For those of you looking to put your degree to work, here are some quick tips for landing your first job out of college.

 Find a mentor in your field

-A survey from LinkedIn and The Adler Group revealed that 85% of all jobs are obtained through networking.
-A good way to ease into networking is to find a mentor.
+It’s estimated that about 75% of jobs are found by networking—and a good way to ease into networking is to find a mentor.
 Through industry-related groups (whether it’s on social media or in person), you can meet a range of people, some of whom are already established in the field you’re interested in.
 If you come across someone you think could offer sound advice, contact them and request to set up a brief conversation.
 You can ask questions about how to get started in the industry or ask for tips for gaining work experience.
 You may even consider asking if they’d be open to reviewing your resume and offering feedback.

-Even though you’re not asking for a job, the indirect approach to networking can open up a wealth of knowledge and advice to help you in your job search.
+Even though you’re not asking for a job, the indirect approach to networking can open up a wealth of knowledge and advice to help you find a job after college.

 Build your brand online

-Your digital footprint can work for you, or against you.
+Your social media presence can work for you, or against you.
 Take some time to make sure your online brand is an asset to help you showcase yourself.

 First, start with your LinkedIn account.
 Even without any professional work experience, you can still showcase your education and certifications, extracurricular activities, skills and interests, and volunteer experiences.
-Make sure your LinkedIn profile also includes key search terms.
+Make sure your LinkedIn profile is public and includes key search terms.
 When hiring managers and recruiters are searching for candidates with specific skills you want to make sure their search queries find your profile!

 Next, check your other social media accounts.
-According to a recent CareerBuilder survey, 70% of employers use social networking sites to research job candidates, and more plan to start.
+According to a CareerBuilder survey, 70% of employers use social networking sites to research job candidates, and more plan to start.
 Additionally, of those employers that do social research, 57% have found content that caused them not to hire candidates.
 You want to make sure your social media accounts are portraying the same person you are describing on your job application.
-Even after you land a job, it’s still crucial to monitor yourself on social media.
-You don’t want all your hard work to go to waste and lose a job because of something you posted online.
+Even after you land your first job, it’s still crucial to monitor yourself on social media.
+You don’t want all your hard work to go to waste and lose a job because of something you posted online or were tagged in.